-Acquiring right-of-way for infrastructure projects is a complex and time-consuming process that should be considered as early as possible in the project design and environmental review process.
-In order to meet project deadlines, it is critical to understand the timing and available options for right-of-way acquisition – and their associated costs and risks.
+Acquiring right-of-way for infrastructure projects is a complex and time-consuming procedure, and should be considered as early as possible in the project design and environmental review process.
+In order to meet project deadlines, it is critical to understand the timing and available options for right-of-way acquisition – and the associated costs and risks.

-We have decades of experience counseling public agency clients with right-of-way planning, including overseeing the project's preliminary acquisition activities.
-Such oversight and coordination ensures the necessary steps are taken to meet the project's construction schedule, thereby minimizing construction delays or the potential loss of project funding.
+Our eminent domain and right-of-way lawyers have decades of experience counseling public agency clients with right-of-way planning, including overseeing projects’ preliminary acquisition activities.
+Such oversight and coordination ensure the necessary steps are taken to meet each project's construction schedule, thereby minimizing construction delays and the potential loss of project funding.

 When agencies involve us early on in their projects, they routinely experience a high percentage of voluntary acquisitions at a significant cost savings.
-Where agreements with property owners cannot be reached, agencies typically see fewer challenges to their right to take or their attempts to secure prejudgment possession.
+In those instances, in which agreements with property owners cannot be reached, agencies typically see fewer challenges to their right to take or their attempts to secure prejudgment possession.

-- Preparing right-of-way action plans – including analysis of potential alternatives to condemnation and oversight of project design to minimize, where possible, right to take challenges and exposure to claims for severance damages and loss of business goodwill;
+- Forming right-of-way strategies – including analysis of potential alternatives to condemnation, and oversight of project design – to minimize, where possible, right-to-take challenges and exposure to claims for severance damages and loss of business goodwill;

-- Preparing appraisals and appraisal reviews – including providing appraisers with instructions on legal issues impacting valuation;
+- Preparing and reviewing appraisals, in addition to informing appraisers about legal issues impacting valuation;

-- Negotiating with impacted properties and businesses – including oversight and analysis of negotiations with recommendations on settlements; and
+- Negotiating with owners of impacted properties and businesses – including oversight and analysis of negotiations, with recommendations on settlements; and

 - Securing possession of necessary property through the court system – including a strategy on where and how to file actions to address potential court delays.